CRIME/TRAUMA SCENE CLEAN-UP

 Our team of technicians are thoroughly trained by the National Institute of Decontamination Specialists (NIDS) and ABRA, and offers standardized quality assurance.
 Our technicians are also trained in empathy and compassion for victims and their family.

-After isolating the crime or trauma scene, any trace of chemicals, dirt, blood, body fluids or biological materials are removed, and any personal property incapable of remediation is disassembled and removed as medical waste.
+After isolating the crime or trauma scene, any trace of chemicals, contaminants, blood, body fluids or biological materials are removed, and any personal property incapable of remediation is disassembled and removed as medical waste.

 Sanitization and Deodorization